 Urban activism

-As an active observer and learner, I am partaking in urban activisms that reclaim public spaces for communal and natural uses.
-I am dedicated to fostering inclusivity for vulnerable groups within urban environments.
+As an engaged observer and participant, I actively contribute to urban activism, reclaiming public spaces for communal and natural uses.
+My work is dedicated to fostering inclusivity for vulnerable groups within urban environments.

 -